moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 ### **Vector Database creation:**

 The model used to embed the dataset is `sentence-transformers/all-MiniLM-L6-v2`.
 Model documentation can be found [here](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model is specialized for creating semantic sarch application with its sentence embedding capability.
+Seaprate embeddings/vector databases were created for Quran and four Hadith books combined.
 The embeddings/ vector database can be found in `model/ embeddings.pkl`.

 ### **HuggingFace Deployment:**

-The model along with the entire pipeline has been deployed in huggingface spaces using gradio interface.
+Two separate spaces were created for finding Quran and Hadith verses.
+The models along with the entire pipeline has been deployed in huggingface spaces using gradio interface.
 You can visit the spcae via [this link](https://huggingface.co/spaces/mhdhrubo/quran_hadith_verse_finder).

 ### **Web Deployment using API integration:**